statycc/pymwp/guide/index.md

 </div></div>

-Only the choice $(2,0)$ produces a valid derivation because it does not contain $\infty$ coefficients.

 ### Analysis Result

 A program is derivable when it can be assigned a matrix (of choice) without infinite coefficients.
-The soundness theorem of the calculus guarantees that if some choice exists that produces an $\infty$-free simple valued matrix, the program variables' value growth is polynomially bounded in inputs.
+The soundness theorem of the calculus guarantees that if some choice exists, that produces an $\infty$-free simple valued matrix, the program variables' value growth is polynomially bounded in inputs.

 Program fails the analysis if it is assigned a matrix that always contains infinite coefficients, no matter the choices.
 Then it is not possible to establish polynomial growth bound.
-For these programs, pymwp reports $\infty$ result.
+For these programs pymwp reports "infinite" result.